 We’ve had a lot of requests for a Gravity Forms extension.
 We have now written this and here’s how to create a Gravity Form which sends the data to your Zero BS CRM.

 Your Zero BS CRM must be installed and activated on the same WordPress install as your Gravity Form.
 We have simplified the Zero BS CRM extension and now the ‘advanced’ part of this documentation.

-Zero BS CRM requires an email to add contacts.
-It’s also recommended to capture first name and last name.
+At minimum, the name and email fields are required.
+It’s recommended to capture first name and last name.
 For Gravity Forms, to add these fields use the Advanced Fields area of the Gravity Forms Form creator as shown below.